JoanaBLate/safe-easy-c/README.md

 - out-of-bounds access
 <!-- - using a non-initialized variable -->

-Because SafeEasyC provides so much safety, it is around 15% slower than pure C.
+Because SafeEasyC provides so much safety, its performance is something between pure C and JavaScript (closer to pure C).

 SafeEasyC makes C programming much easier for beginners.

 Just download the file **safe-easy-c.h**, it contains the whole SafeEasyC library in it.

 *Currently* SafeEasyC is for **LINUX ONLY!**

+SafeEasyC is still evolving, but you can already use it.
+Check the **advent-of-code** folder.

 ### Hello World